Uncertainty principle: Position–momentum

 The superposition of several plane waves to form a wave packet.
 This wave packet becomes increasingly localized with the addition of many waves.
 The Fourier transform is a mathematical operation that separates a wave packet into its individual plane waves.
 The waves shown here are real for illustrative purposes only; in quantum mechanics the wave function is generally complex.

 It is vital to illustrate how the principle applies to relatively intelligible physical situations since it is indiscernible on the macroscopic scales that humans experience.
 Two alternative frameworks for quantum physics offer different explanations for the uncertainty principle.
 The wave mechanics picture of the uncertainty principle is more visually intuitive, but the more abstract matrix mechanics picture formulates it in a way that generalizes more easily.
+The effect of Heisenberg uncertainty principle is significant only for motion of microscopic objects and is negligible for that of macroscopic objects.

 Mathematically, in wave mechanics, the uncertainty relation between position and momentum arises because the expressions of the wavefunction in the two corresponding orthonormal bases in Hilbert space are Fourier transforms of one another (i.e., position and momentum are conjugate variables).
 A nonzero function and its Fourier transform cannot both be sharply localized at the same time.
 A similar tradeoff between the variances of Fourier conjugates arises in all systems underlain by Fourier analysis, for example in sound waves: A pure tone is a sharp spike at a single frequency, while its Fourier transform gives the shape of the sound wave in the time domain, which is a completely delocalized sine wave.
 In quantum mechanics, the two key points are that the position of the particle takes the form of a matter wave, and momentum is its Fourier conjugate, assured by the de Broglie relation p = ħk, where k is the wavenumber.

 In matrix mechanics, the mathematical formulation of quantum mechanics, any pair of non-commuting self-adjoint operators representing observables are subject to similar uncertainty limits.
 An eigenstate of an observable represents the state of the wavefunction for a certain measurement value (the eigenvalue).
 For example, if a measurement of an observable A is performed, then the system is in a particular eigenstate Ψ of that observable.
 However, the particular eigenstate of the observable A need not be an eigenstate of another observable B: If so, then it does not have a unique associated measurement for it, as the system is not in an eigenstate of that observable.